Blue Line (Washington Metro): History

 The ARS had the Blue Line end at Addison Road.
 However, sports fans continually argued for a 3 mi extension to the Capital Centre sports arena in Largo, Maryland.
-On February 27, 1997, the WMATA board approved construction of the extension.
-By the time the extension opened in 2004, professional basketball and hockey had relocated to a new arena atop the Gallery Place Station and the Capital Centre was replaced with a shopping mall.
-However, the extension still drew considerable sport spectator traffic because it is within walking distance of the FedExField football stadium.
+On February 27, 1997, the WMATA board approved the construction of the extension.
+By the time the extension opened in 2004, professional basketball and hockey had relocated to a new arena atop the Gallery Place station, and the Capital Centre was replaced with a shopping mall.
+However, the extension still drew considerable sports spectator traffic because it is within walking distance of the FedExField football stadium.
 The extension cost $456 million.

-In 1998, Congress changed the name of the Washington National Airport to the Ronald Reagan Washington National Airport with the law specifying that no money be spent to implement the name change.
-As a result, WMATA did not change the name of the National Airport Station (which never included the full name of the airport).
+In 1998, Congress changed the name of the Washington National Airport station to Ronald Reagan Washington National Airport, with the law specifying that no money be spent to implement the name change.
+As a result, WMATA did not change the name of the National Airport station (which never included the full name of the airport).
 In response to repeated inquiries from Republican congressmen that the station be renamed, WMATA stated that stations are renamed only at the request of the local jurisdiction.
 Because both Arlington County and the District of Columbia were controlled by Democrats, the name change was blocked.
 Not until 2001 did Congress make changing the station's name a condition of further federal funding.

 In May 2018, Metro announced an extensive renovation of platforms at twenty stations across the system.
-To accommodate these platform reconstructions, Blue and Yellow Lines south of Ronald Reagan Washington National Airport would be closed from May to September 2019, in what would be the longest line closure in Metro's history.
+Blue and Yellow Lines south of Ronald Reagan Washington National Airport would be closed from May to September 2019, the most extended line closure in Metro's history to accommodate these platform reconstructions.
 All trains terminated at Ronald Reagan Airport as a result.